Vlookup for Duplicate Values and Return the Matches in Excel [8 Cases]

 - Finally, the IFERROR function replaces any error left by the MATCH function with blanks (“”).

-Step_4: Copy down the above formula to the entire column.
-For this, you can double-click on the Fill Handle icon or simply drag it down.
+- Copy down the above formula to the entire column with Fill Handle icon.

 In the column named “Duplicate Product”, you will see the row number of the data from the Product List 1 column that matches with the data from the column “Product List 2”.

-Case #3: Vlookup for Duplicate Values to Return Data Based on Matches Using MATCH, IF, & IFERROR Functions in Excel
+Vlookup for Duplicate and Return Matches in Excel Using MATCH, IF, & IFERROR Functions

 In this case, I will write a formula using the MATCH, IF, & IFERROR functions.
 This formula will look for the duplicate values between Product List 1 and Product List 2.
 Then it will return the duplicate product names from Product List 2 into the column “Duplicate Products”.